 Our particular column of interest here was the number of people who identified as Asian alone.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Lansdale took the distinction of being the most Asian, while Turtle Creek was the least Asian city.
+Lansdale took the distinction of being the most Asian, while Tamaqua was the least Asian city.
 You can download the data here.

 There You Have It - Asian Populations Across Pennsylvania